Resource Lab

 Have an interaction idea you need help working out?

-If you have a learning interaction, scenario pattern, Rise workaround, Storyline concept, interactive infographic, or resource idea that feels useful but not fully formed yet, send it my way.
+If you have a learning interaction, scenario pattern, Rise workaround, Storyline concept, interactive infographic, game-inspired activity, scorecard, animated chart, dashboard, or resource idea that feels useful but not fully formed yet, send it my way.

 I’m using Resource Lab as a place to explore practical learning design patterns in public.
-Some ideas may become future examples, reusable code snippets, or build notes that other learning designers can adapt.
+Some ideas may become future examples, reusable code snippets, prototypes, pattern packs, or build notes that other learning designers can adapt.

 Good fits include: